 Client Run Before Job = <command> This directive is the same as Run Before Job except that the program is run on the client machine.
 The same restrictions apply to Unix systems as noted above for the RunScript.
+ClientRunBeforeJob can be used with Backup and Restore jobs.

-Client Run After Job = < command > The specified command is run on the client machine as soon as data spooling is complete in order to allow restarting applications on the client as soon as possible.
+Client Run After Job = <command> The specified command is run on the client machine as soon as data spooling is complete in order to allow restarting applications on the client as soon as possible.
+ClientRunBeforeJob can be used with Backup and Restore jobs.